Stroke Care

 Stroke wards

-People who have had a stroke are cared for in our Acute Stroke and Neurology Unit at Sandwell Hospital.
-The unit is made up of two wards: an acute ward (Priory 4) for seriously ill patients and a rehabilitation ward (Newton 4).
+People who have had a stroke are cared for in our Acute Stroke and Neurology Unit at the Midland Metropolitan University Hospital.

 The acute ward